Fruit tree recommendations for South East Queensland

 Cones drop in January.

 These are very large trees that resemble pines.
 They drop heavy cones that are larger than a football, weighing up to 10kg.
 The cones contain numerous edible seeds.
 The taste is similar to a potato, but without the flavour and texture.
 They are nice roasted and are a cheap substitute for pine nuts in pesto.
 I also mix them with honey to make a spread.
 Opening the seeds can be difficult.
 If you are camping, throw them in the fire and if they are fresh they will explode when cooked.
-This can also be done on a barbecue grill, but is a bit messy.
-They can be boiled, after which the shell can be peeld back with needle nose pliers.
+This can also be done on a barbecue grill, but this gets a bit messy.
+They can be boiled, after which the shell can be peeled back with needle nose pliers.
 The easiest option is probably to chop them with a sharp machete and pick up the pieces.
+They can also be cut lengthways with a symmetric tree lopper.
 The cones have sharp spikes, similar to a pine cone but larger.
 Some people wear gloves when handling them.
 The leaves are also spikey and can draw blood on thin skin.
 Shoes should be worn when walking near the tree.
 This tree is ideal for your neighbour's yard, or public spaces that people rarely access (ie, no paths underneath, no mowed lawn).
 They are a nice looking tree with a distinctive domed crown with dark foliage, and are often planted in botanical gardens.
 Councils have also started planting them on inaccessible land in places like freeway intersections.
 They attract sulphur crested cockatoos, which will extract some of the nuts from the cone while it is still on the tree.
 Occasionally they will remove every nut before the cone falls.
 The seeds take a long time to germinate - several months under good conditions, and up to several years.
 The seed forms an underground tuber that lies dormant until the seedling emerges.
 Once the seedling emerges it is hardy, however they do not handle transplanting well, perhaps because of the tuber/root system, so the seeds are best planted in situ.
 I expect that larger, deeper pots would work well and have had some preliminary succes with them.
 Click here for more information.

 Native habitat: Probably South-West Asia, but other species are native to America.
 This was one of the earliest plants to be cultivated.